 Now we live with great expectation, and we have a priceless inheritance—an inheritance that is kept in heaven for you, pure and undefiled, beyond the reach of change and decay.
 [1 Peter 1: 3b-4 (NLT)]

-My husband and I joke that our retirement years are a wonderful opportunity to spend our children’s inheritance.
-While that may be partially true, wanting to be good stewards of our financial blessings in both life and death, we’ve done some estate planning to make sure our assets will be distributed the way we wish to our chosen heirs.
-It was suggested that our end goal should be to have everyone in the family still speaking to one another once all is said and done.
-Unfortunately, many people neglect to plan ahead for what we all know will happen.
-Their families end up squabbling over money and who gets Uncle Joe’s war memorabilia or Grandma’s ring and, by the time everything is resolved, no one is speaking to anyone.
+Since we’re well into our seventies, my husband and I didn’t need a pandemic to remind us of our pending departure dates.
+Wanting to be good stewards of our financial blessings in both life and death, we’ve made arrangements and written our wills.
+Our lawyer wisely suggested that our end goal should be to have everyone in the family still speaking to one another when all is said and done.
+Unfortunately, even with a pandemic, many people fail to plan ahead for what we know will happen eventually to all of us.
+Sadly, their families end up squabbling over money, Uncle Joe’s war memorabilia, Grandma’s ring, or Sue’s Beanie Baby collection!
+By the time everything is resolved, the lawyers are the only ones who come out ahead and no one is speaking to anyone.
 Money rarely brings out the best in any of us.

-Heavenly Father, we give you our children—our heirs—and pray that they will also become your heirs—heirs to the richness of your kingdom and glory.
+Heavenly Father, we give you our children—our heirs—and pray that they will become your heirs, as well.
+May they become heirs to the richness of your kingdom and glory.

 I have now disposed of all my property to my family.
 There is one thing more I wish I could give them, and that is the Christian Religion.
 If they had that and I had not given them one shilling they would have been rich; and if they had not that and I had given them all the world, they would be poor.
 [Patrick Henry]